Skip to main content

 And remember those outdated red-coil heat fixtures overhead?
 They are still available, but modernized versions now come with the addition of ventilation fans and can also include lights for a three-in-one deal.

-For those who secretly wish to be royalty, heated smart toilet seats on a cold night is most welcoming; some even come with nightlights!
+For those who secretly wish to be royalty, a heated toilet seat on a cold night is most welcoming; some even come with nightlights!

 It’s Personal